neSpecc/telebook/README.md

 Use this project as an example or template for the creation of your app:

 1. 🧩 Meet Telegram Vue UI Kit — build native-like interfaces with ready-to-use components
-3. ❤️‍🔥 Instant picture thumbnails and on-device cache
+3. ❤️‍🔥 Instant picture previews and on-device cache
 4. ☘️ Smooth screen transitions
 2. ✨ Advanced DX — fast build, hot reloading, modern code style and linters, well-documented code
 5. 💎 Clean but simple architecture — easy to scale and maintain